IvanMaxwell/python_projects/djanjo/django.md

-# Chapter 6: Forms in django
+# Chapter 5: Forms in django

+## Adding customize add page in blog app for users

 ---